meilisearch/documentation/learn/core_concepts/indexes.md

 ### Typo tolerance

-Typo tolerance is a built-in feature that helps you find relevant results even when your search queries contain spelling mistakes or typos, e.g., typing `chickne` instead of `chicken`.
+Typo tolerance is a built-in feature that helps you find relevant results even when your search queries contain spelling mistakes or typos, for example, typing `chickne` instead of `chicken`.
 This setting allows you to do the following for your index:

 - Enable or disable typo tolerance
 - Configure the minimum word size for typos